 1. Problem Breakdown: The Efficiency Crisis in Local Retail

 The primary barrier to scaling retail in Kenya is Data Invisibility.
 Most shop owners in Nairobi are operating on "vibes" and gut feeling.
 They buy more stock because they *think* it’s selling well, only to find themselves with dead capital sitting on shelves for six months.
 This lack of AI inventory management in Kenya leads to two fatal scenarios: Stock-outs (losing immediate sales) or Over-stocking (killing cash flow).
-In a high-inflation economy, tied-up cash is losing value every second.

 Secondly, the "Communication Bottleneck" is real.
 90% of retail leads in Kenya come through WhatsApp or Instagram DMs.
 However, a single person can only handle about 20 simultaneous chats before they start making errors or slowing down.
 When a customer has to wait 2 hours for a response, they have already moved on to the next sponsored ad.
 Without retail automation in Nairobi, your shop is closed the moment you put your phone down.
-You are losing 12 hours of potential revenue every single night.
-In 2026, the shop that never sleeps is the shop that wins.

 2. Solution Overview: The Predictive Retail Engine

 By implementing a system-based approach—combining a smart POS, a WhatsApp Business API bot, and an AI-reconciliation layer—you remove human error from the equation.
 This is SME retail tech designed for the 254.
 It doesn't replace your staff; it gives them "superpowers," allowing one attendant to do the work of five by automating the boring, repetitive parts of the sale.
-AI in retail works because it addresses the core Kenyan pain point: Friction.
-We are removing the friction between the customer's desire and your M-Pesa till.

 Step 1: Predictive Inventory Management